 Winter driving means encountering rain, sleet and snow in longer periods of darkness.
 Therefore, you’re going to be dependent on your lights quite often.
 You’ll also be in greater danger if they aren’t working.
 Before the harshness of winter arrives, ensure your headlights, fog lights, indicators, reversing lights and brake lights are all working.
 Once you know they’re in good condition, give them a thorough clean with window wash or for particular stubborn stains, rub in some toothpaste, let it rest a couple of minutes and wipe away.

 There’s nothing worse than the screeching sounds of old or broken wiper blades during a heavy downpour.
-If your wipers are failing to clear your windscreen effectively, they need replacing.
+If your wipers are failing to clear your windshield effectively, they need replacing.
 It’s easy to replace your wipers, as long as you make sure to purchase the correct blades.
 If in doubt, ask a garage assistant or speak to your local car dealer.